-(b) An employee shall be deemed to have resigned on the date upon which their maternity, parental or adoption leave commenced if an application for re-employment is not made one (1) month prior to the expiration of the leave or if they do not return to work after having applied for re-employment.
+(b) An employee shall be deemed to have resigned on the date upon which their maternity, parental or adoption leave expired if notification of return to work is not made one (1) month prior to the expiration of the leave.
+If they do not return to work upon expiration of the leave, the employee shall be deemed to have abandoned the position.